Use fresh yeast to improve your bread recipe

 Tip: Never put salt on top of fresh yeast, it will destroy the yeast.

 The amount of fresh yeast you require depends on whether you are making bread or an enriched dough (one that includes eggs and butter).
 You may find your recipe requires large amounts of fresh yeast which is not necessary!

 Simple bread recipes require 1% to 1.5% of the weight of flour.
 If you’re using 1 kilo of flour, that means you need only 10 to 15 grams of yeast.
 I use 1.5% if I am making an olive oil dough.

-Enriched doughs need 3% to 4% of the weight of flour.
+Enriched doughs (ones with butter, eggs and or sugar) need 3% to 4% of the weight of flour.
 If you’re using 1 kilo of flour add 30 to 40 grams of yeast.

 Using too much yeast can lead to a bitter flavour due too much amino acid being released.

 If your recipe uses dried yeast and you’d like to start using fresh, Doves Farm have a handy conversion table.
 However, I’d suggest you take the weight of flour in your recipe and work out how much you need by percentage as mentioned above. eg 500 grams x .01 = 5 grams.
 It should be half of the fresh yeast noted.

 The role of yeast in the breadmaking process – the tech-y bit